 10. Edifier R1280DB Wireless Studio Monitors

 These computer speakers make a statement with their design.
 The wood enclosure combined with the silver grille looks elegant and professional.
 As for the sound, well, that follows suit.
 Bluetooth makes connectivity easy as the 4-inch woofers create natural, crisp studio-worthy sound quality.
-There are even coaxial and optical inputs on the back of the woofers to use these as bookshelf speakers for your home entertainment system.
-The controls are located on the side keeping the front of the speakers clutter-free and clean.
+There are even coaxial and optical inputs on the back of the woofers to use as bookshelf speakers for your home entertainment system.
+The controls are located on the side, keeping the front of the speakers clutter-free and clean.
 Goodness, these speakers look great.

 Our Assistant Managing Editor also swears by these and even uses them with his vinyl record player.
 So if you want a wallet-friendly pair of computer speakers that can pull double duty, these are them!